Button Menu

 • Federal Supplemental Educational Grant (SEOG)

-Federal funds are considered to be the first payment toward tuition, fees and residence hall charges.
+Federal funds are considered to be the first payment toward tuition, fees and housing charges.
 Unless federal funds exceed adjusted institutional charges, the student will not be required to repay funds to the federal programs.
-Generally, excess federal funds will be repaid to the appropriate federal program by the University and charged to the student's account.
+Generally, excess federal funds will be repaid to the appropriate federal program by the university and charged to the student's account.
+Credit balances generated by federal funds must be refunded as soon as possible and no later than 14 days after the calculation of R2T4.

-In order to have federal loan funds applied to the account that were earned, but not yet disbursed, the school must get authorization from the student (in cases of Federal Direct Loans or Federal Perkins loans) or the parent (in cases of Federal Direct PLUS loans).
-An authorization form must be sent from the school to the student/parent with 30 days of withdrawal if the student is eligible for a post-withdrawal disbursement, and the school has 180 days to disburse the federal Direct Loan funds or Federal Direct PLUS Loan funds.
+In order to have federal loan funds applied to the account that were earned, but not yet disbursed, the school must get authorization from the student (in cases of Federal Direct Loans) or the parent (in cases of Federal Direct PLUS loans).
+An authorization form must be sent from the school to the student/parent within 30 days of withdrawal if the student is eligible for a post-withdrawal disbursement.
+The student/parent has at least 14 days to respond and accept or decline the funds, and the school has 180 days to disburse the Federal Direct Loan funds or Federal Direct PLUS Loan funds.
 The information provided in this notification must include the information necessary for the student, or parent for a Direct Parent PLUS Loan, to make an informed decision as to whether the student or parent would like to accept any disbursement of loan funds and must be provided within 30 days of the date of a school’s determination that a student has withdrawn.
 In addition, the notice must request confirmation of any post-withdrawal disbursement that the student or parent, as applicable, wishes the school to make.